Lee Remick: Film stardom

 Remick came to prominence portraying a rape victim whose husband is tried for killing her attacker in Otto Preminger's Anatomy of a Murder (1959).

 She made a second film with Kazan, Wild River (1960), which co-starred Montgomery Clift and Jo Van Fleet.
 That year she played Miranda in a television version of The Tempest with Richard Burton.

 Remick was top-billed in Sanctuary (1961) alongside Yves Montand.
-She did The Farmer's Daughter (1962) on television.
+She appeared in The Farmer's Daughter (1962) on television.
 She starred opposite Glenn Ford in the Blake Edwards suspense-thriller Experiment in Terror (1962).
-That same year she was nominated for an Academy Award for Best Actress for her performance as the alcoholic wife of Jack Lemmon in Days of Wine and Roses (1962), also directed by Edwards.
-Bette Davis, also nominated that year for What Ever Happened to Baby Jane?, said, "Miss Remick's performance astonished me, and I thought, if I lose the Oscar, it will be to her."
+The same year, she was nominated for an Academy Award for Best Actress for her performance as the alcoholic wife of Jack Lemmon in Days of Wine and Roses (1962), also directed by Edwards.
+Bette Davis, also nominated that year for What Ever Happened to Baby Jane?, said "Miss Remick's performance astonished me, and I thought, if I lose the Oscar, it will be to her."
 They both lost to Anne Bancroft in The Miracle Worker.